informatics-isi-edu/chaise/docs/dev-docs/error-handling.md

       return; // if you resolved the error, return
     }
     // if none of the above error handling blocks resolved the error.
-    // then make sure to dispatch the error again, as usual. dispatch(...);
+    // then make sure to dispatchError the error again, as usual. dispatchError(...);
   }
 );
 ```